coding-cat-official/coding-cat/README.md

 To run a local instance of Coding Cat, follow these steps.

 First, you will need to install [jq](https://jqlang.org/).
-Once you have the binary installed, place in the in the usr/bin/ directory in your Git installation folder.
+It is recommended to install it using a package manager, like apt for Linux or scoop for Windows.
+If you simply install the binary, you might have to place it in the usr/bin/ directory in your Git installation folder for it to work.

-Then, clone the repo and run `git -c submodule.src/private-problems.update=none submodule update --init --recursive`.
+Then, clone the repo, switch to the staging branch, and run `git submodule sync` and `git -c submodule.src/private-problems.update=none submodule update --init --recursive`.
 This will clone the public-problems submodule, while ignoring private-problems.

-Run `npm install` to install the dependencies, then run `npm run build` in the project root to set up the list of problems (`npm run build-windows` if you're on windows).
+Run `npm install` to install the dependencies, then run `npm run build` in the project root to set up the list of problems (`npm run build-windows` if you're on Windows).

 Finally, run `npm run start` to run the app locally.